 In addition to some, or all, of the above symptoms, TD is also characterized by one or more vocal tics (meaningless sound), in order for a diagnosis of TD to be made, including the following:

 The symptoms of TD may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+Always consult your child's health care provider for a diagnosis.

 A pediatrician, child psychiatrist, or a qualified mental health professional usually identifies TD in children and adolescents.
 A comprehensive evaluation of the child or adolescent's psychological, social, and educational status is recommended, as well as a thorough medical, developmental, and family assessment.
 A detailed history of the child's behavior from parents and teachers, in addition to observations of the child's behavior, contribute to making the diagnosis.

-Specific treatment for Tourette's disorder will be determined by your child's physician based on:
+Specific treatment for Tourette's disorder will be determined by your child's health care provider based on:

 The effect of symptoms on the child's or adolescent's self-concept, family and peer relationships, and classroom participation determines what needs are to be addressed in treatment.
 In many cases, TD is not disabling.
 Development may proceed normally, and there is no need for treatment.
-However, when tics interfere with functioning or school performance, and/or if there are other disorders also present (i.e., obsessive-compulsive disorder, attention-deficit/hyperactivity disorder), some effective medications are available.
+However, when tics interfere with functioning or school performance, and/or if there are other disorders also present (such as OCD, or attention deficit/hyperactivity disorder), some effective medications are available.
 Children with TD can generally function well at home and in a regular classroom.
 If they have accompanying emotional or learning problems, they may require special classes, psychotherapy, and/or medication.